 Minimizing salinization, improving your business

 At Salttech it is our mission to minimize the impact of salinization globally.
-Rivers and oceans are becoming more and more salty.
+Groundwater and rivers are becoming more and more salty.
 Increasing salinity will not just affect freshwater, plants, and animals but also human lives, our infrastructure, agriculture, and ultimately our drinking water.

 We minimize the impact of this salinization by converting brine streams into raw materials.
 Brine streams contain water, salts, and often valuable minerals.
 By using our innovative Dyvar® technology to separate those elements, our clients can reuse the produced fresh water and mostly we can help our client to improve and valorize the produced salts as fertilizer or as feedstock for other processes.